 Spoilers extend from the body making sure all the air moving across the surface has to flow further upwards at the end of the vehicle, forcing pressure to build up which pushes down on the back of the vehicle.
 Some rear spoilers are more decorative than functional, and some race cars have spoilers due to regulations which don't allow them to use wings.
 Usually wings are preferred over spoilers when maximum performance is in mind, and spoilers tend to be favored on vehicles by people which like a somewhat sporty look which isn't too flashy.

-Wings are positioned away from the vehicle's body so the air can flow both under and over it, like an airplane wing only upside down.
+Wings are positioned away from the vehicle's body so the air can flow both under and over it, like an airplane wing but upside down so that it uses the air flowing past it to create downward force instead of lift.
 Vehicle wings often have plates on the tips of the wing to both improve stability (by resisting any change in the rear angle) and to reduce wing tip vortices which reduce the effectiveness of the edge of the wing.